liqotech/liqo/docs/pages/User/GettingStarted/test.md

 export KUBECONFIG=home-kubeconfig.yaml
 ```

 Now you have to create a namespace where your pod will be started and label it as ```liqo.io/enabled=true```.
-This label will tell the Kubernetes scheduler that the namespace can extend on foreign clusters as well; hence, pods started in the above namespaces are suitable for being executed on the remote cluster.
+This label will tell the Kubernetes scheduler that the namespace spans across the foreign clusters as well; hence, pods started in the above namespaces are suitable for being executed on the foreign cluster.

 ```
 kubectl create ns test-liqo